Little-Known Differences Between CT Scans and MRIs That Could Save You Time

 By Reflex Medic

-An MRI (magnetic resonance imaging) relies on magnetic fields and radio waves to create highly detailed images of the body, particularly of soft tissues like muscles, the brain, and ligaments.
-Unlike CT scans, MRIs don’t use radiation, making them a safer option for certain groups, such as pregnant women or those requiring multiple scans.
+An MRI utilizes powerful magnets and radio waves to produce highly detailed images, especially of soft tissues like muscles, the brain, and ligaments.
+Unlike CT scans, MRIs do not use ionizing radiation, making them a safer choice for certain populations, including pregnant women and those requiring multiple scans.

 Key Differences Between CT Scans and MRIs